emlez/emlez/README.md

 ### 🔰 Hello, world!
 My name is Emilio Sánchez | [em/ez][linktree]

-#### 🍃 I'm a Mechanical Engineer, FrontEnd Web Developer, Web Designer and a lifetime learner
+#### 🍃 I'm a FrontEnd Web Developer, Web Designer, a Mechanical Engineer, and a lifetime learner

 - 🔰 Working on the [JS Challenge][js-challenge]
 - 💛 Learning the MERN Stack